-The Sentinel-1 data used in this guide were processed using the Sentinel Application Platform (SNAP), which is a collection of executable tools and Application Programming Interfaces (APIs) which have been developed to facilitate the utilisation, viewing, and processing of a variety of satellite data.
+Two SAR processors were used to generated the Sentinel-1 imagery shown in this Guide - the SentinelHub CARD4L Tool (https://apps.sentinel-hub.com/s1-card4l/) and the Sentinel Application Platform (SNAP).
+SNAP is a collection of executable tools and Application Programming Interfaces (APIs) which have been developed to facilitate the utilisation, viewing, and processing of a variety of satellite data.
 SNAP is a free software developed and distributed under the terms of GNU General Public License and comes with full Java source code available on GitHub.
 The SNAP toolbox can ingest either Single-Look Complex (SLC) or Ground Range Detected (GRD) product level data.